 Overcoming the challenges

-Managing inventory can be a long and tedious process.
+Managing inventory and avoiding inventory inefficiency can be a long and tedious process.
 With so many factors to consider, it is almost impossible to do everything manually.
 You need to leverage the right technologies to make sure that everything goes well.
-What you need is inventory management software.
+What you need is inventory software.

-According to a recent report, demands for inventory management software will reach over $5 billion by 2026 as more businesses embrace digital transformation in their processes.
-An inventory management software can provide you with tools to improve control and visibility in your inventory operations.
+According to a recent report, demands for such software will reach over $5 billion by 2026 as more businesses embrace digital transformation in their processes.
+The software can provide you with tools to improve control and visibility in your inventory operations.
 This includes:

 - Workflow automation